PrincetonSystems/graderbot-functions/README.md

             script is stored
         - `results`*: the database key under which grading script intermediate progress results are stored
+        - `fixed`*: if this key is used, indicates that the commit was made by someone other than the student(s) working on the assignment (e.g. a grader making changes to make the code compile)
 - `cos326_parse_comment`: Stores relevant data from commit comments.
     - `args`:
         - `comment`: byte array containing raw comment